7 Advantages & disadvantages of castration in male dog

 He could be Refuse food, constantly howl and thus disturb the neighborhood or run away.
 Here, neutering can actually be helpful by decreasing the sex drive.

-Whether a castration could be helpful at the undesirable behavior of your dog, you can try this first - after consultation with your veterinarian - with a so-called "castration chip".
+Whether a castration could be helpful at the unwanted behavior of your dog, you can try this first - after consultation with your veterinarian - with a so-called "castration chip".

 This chip is implanted.
-It simulates with certain hormones, so to speak, a castration.
-This gives you the opportunity to track whether your dog actually changes his behavior for the better.
+It simulates, with certain hormones, a castration, so to speak.
+This gives you the opportunity to follow whether your dog actually changes his behavior for the better.
 Afterwards you can decide whether a castration is useful or not.

 2. reproductive control